jjloomis/adobe-photoshop-basics/README.md

-# Adobe Photoshop CC 2015 Basics
+# Adobe Photoshop CC 2015: Just the Basics
 Adobe Photoshop CC 2015 Basics: Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.
 Test.

 ## About